steinwurf/waf/README.rst

 Passing ``--skip_network_tests`` will skip any unit tests which rely on network connectivity.

-To test the freshly built Waf binary some unit test use network connectivity to resolve dependencies.
+To test the freshly built Waf binary, some unit test use network connectivity to resolve dependencies.
 This makes the tests slow.
-It would therefore be beneficial to remove these tests when running e.g. on a build system.

 An example of such a test is the ``self_build`` test.
 The ``self_build`` test will invoke a freshly built ``waf`` binary with the wscript used to build it - yes very meta :)

 Fixing unit tests
 -----------------

 We use ``pytest`` to run the unit tests and integration tests.
 If some unit tests fail, it may be helpful to go to the test folder and invoke the failing waf commands manually.

 Using our default configuration, pytest will create a local temporary folder called ``pytest``  when running the tests.
 This can be overridden with the